Villa dei Sette Bassi

-The residential area consists of three contiguous parts, dating back to three different stages following rapid chronological succession.
+The residential area consists of three contiguous parts, dating to three different periods in rapid succession.
 The parts are rectangular and are arranged aligned from east to west.
 There were also gardens and a main park onto which the buildings looked.
-The easternmost building was built between 134 and 139 at the beginning of the reign of Antoninus Pius following a traditional structure of 50 meters on each side and a peristyle in the northwest of about 45 square meters per side.
+The easternmost building was built between 134 and 139 at the beginning of the reign of Antoninus Pius following a traditional structure of 50 m on each side and a peristyle in the northwest of about 45 m per side.
 The plan is compact, with no windows facing outward.
 The second building was constructed to the southwest of the previous peristyle, between 140 and 150.
-It has a length of 45 m and is 25 m wide, and includes a panoramic south-facing rotunda.
+It measures 45 x 25 m and includes a panoramic south-facing rotunda.
 It is a structure linked to luxury, without any functional character.
 The third structure is believed to have been constructed at the end of the reign of Antoninus Pius, and is the most elaborate with large spa rooms.

+The large rectangular circus or hippodrome-garden, similar in concept to those at the imperial residences of the Villa of Domitian and the Palace of Domitian, was 95 x 327 m, terraced and surrounded by a cryptoporticus, and must have contained mirrors of water, avenues, ornamental buildings, statues, fountains.

+The water requirement was satisfied by a branch from the Anio Novus aqueduct which fed a complex system of cisterns, one of which with two floors.
+Remains of one of the cisterns form the foundations of a farmhouse on the property.